 Xinja CEO, Eric Wilson was as passionate as ever in his mission to bring humanity back into banking.
 We caught up with Eric afterwards where he shared big announcements and a new product release (not Xinja Chocolate.)

-Although unable to name names at this stage, expect announcements on high-profile board appointments.
-The series C funding round is coming to a successful close with lots of interest from overseas investors.
+Although unable to name names at this stage, expect announcements on high-profile board appointments (rumoured to be Brett King) The series C funding round is coming to a successful close with lots of interest from overseas investors.
 Talks with regulators are on track.
 And the core banking system implementation (a world first partnership with SAP) is ahead of schedule.
 Hopefully all should be announced at the next AGM planned for November.

 So, only one questions remains (quote Billy Zane in Zoolander)